Lake Winnipeg algae threat: Chemical and biological problems

-Environment Canada reports that the amount of nitrogen and phosphorus available for plant uptake has increased dramatically in the past several decades.
-The causes are a massive increase in the use of fertilizer, burning of fossil fuels, development of large urban populations, and an upsurge in land clearing and deforestation.
-Nitrogen and phosphorus loading from human activity has accelerated eutrophication of certain rivers, lakes, and wetlands in the United States resulting in loss of habitat, changes in biodiversity and, in some cases, loss of recreational potential.
+Environment Canada reports that the amount of nitrogen and phosphorus in Lake Winnipeg has increased dramatically since the 1990's The causes are a massive increase in the use of agricultural fertilizer, burning of fossil fuels, development of large urban populations, and an upsurge in land clearing and deforestation.
+Nitrogen and phosphorus loading from human activity has accelerated eutrophication of certain rivers, lakes, and wetlands, resulting in loss of habitat, changes in biodiversity and, in some cases, loss of recreational potential.
 Lake Winnipeg suffers from the rapid absorption of the elements phosphorus, nitrogen, and carbon.
 Eutrophication processes fuel the growth of blue-green algae, also known by its more correct scientific name cyanobacteria.
 These bacteria normally appear green in color and can turn blue when the algae (bacteria) blooms are dying.
-As an algae bloom dies, the microscopic cells break down.
-This process releases toxins in the surrounding water.
+As an algae bloom dies, the microscopic cells break down, releasing toxins in the surrounding water.
 Once released, some toxins can linger for more than three months until sunlight and the natural population of healthy green algae in the lake degrade them.
 Cyanobacteria typically thrive off of phosphorus when Lake Winnipeg's summer temperatures are hot and wind speeds are relatively low.
 Blue-green algae blooms frequently persist for several months in Lake Winnipeg until colder temperatures, currents, and changes in the seasonal weather can filter them out.
 The cyanobacteria's decomposition process consumes oxygen at such a high rate that this can actually suffocate Lake Winnipeg's native walleye fish species and other aquatic life.
-Although blue-green algae occurs naturally in Lake Winnipeg, there is no conclusive evidence what normal levels may be.
+Although small amounts of blue-green algae occur naturally in Lake Winnipeg, there is no conclusive evidence of what normal levels may be.
 Satellite images show that blooms are occurring more frequently and are covering more surface area of the lake.
 The Lake Winnipeg algae crisis has grown to such a large scale that the blooms can be seen from outer space.